there are lots of fun things to do here in the abel tasman

-The Abel Tasman contains six main Coastal Access Points at which water taxis can drop off and pick up passengers.
+The Abel Tasman National Park contains six main Coastal Access Points at which water taxis can drop off and pick up passengers.

 You might want to spend the day in the Park.
-Take a water taxi to a bay from which you can walk a section of the Coastal Track and get picked up at the end of your walk to be whisked back to Marahau on a return water taxi.
+Take a water taxi to a bay from which you can walk a section of the Abel Tasman Coast Track and get picked up at the end of your walk to be whisked back to Marahau on a return water taxi.

 If walking just isn’t your thing, take a scenic cruise on a water taxi, and travel along the incredible Abel Tasman Coastline learning about the history and ecology of the Park from your water taxi driver.